Attention Residuals: Making Residual Connections Attention-Like

 • were older residual variants already doing something like depth-wise linear attention?

-That is exactly where the discussion section becomes unusually interesting.
+That is where the discussion section does its best work.
 The authors reinterpret a bunch of residual variants through the lens of a depth mixing matrix, and go one step further:

 Many existing methods are, in essence, doing linear attention along the depth dimension; AttnRes is doing softmax attention along depth.

-That is a bold framing, but a very productive one.
+That is a bold framing, but also an illuminating one.
 It is basically saying: the Transformer once moved the sequence dimension from recurrence toward softmax attention; AttnRes is trying to push the depth dimension one step further too.

 Second, the report feels like an example of “ask the problem correctly first, then make the system workable.”
 It does not obsess over making every local piece maximally fancy.
 For example, the query is intentionally layer-specific instead of token-dependent.
 That may not be the absolute strongest choice in terms of raw performance, but it creates room for batching, two-phase computation, and pipeline caching.
 A deployable technical report is often not about the flashiest local design.
 It is about what survives under global constraints.